-MQTT-SN (MQTT for sensor networks) is an optimized version of the IoT communications protocol, MQTT (Message Query Telemetry Transport), designed specifically for efficient operation in large low-power IoT sensor networks.
+MQTT-SN (MQTT for sensor networks) is an optimized version of the IoT communications protocol, MQTT (Message Queuing Telemetry Transport), designed specifically for efficient operation in large low-power IoT sensor networks.

 MQTT-SN messaging that scales and works in over 190 countries

 When deploying networks that need to scale, the cost is a significant factor.
 As the number of devices increases, so does the overall cost of operation.
 This is down to many factors including not only the cost of the hardware itself, but also less obvious but equally impactful factors such as cost of data transmission, power supply costs, as well as the cost of unreliable data.

 Together, these factors can create a problem which - if not addressed in the definition stages of an IoT project - could spiral out of control, leading to heavy data and power consumption costs further down the line as the network grows.

 The benefits of digital transformation and adoption of an IoT network come in many forms, including greater business intelligence, process improvement, lower equipment maintenance costs, and even new ways of generating revenue.
 These benefits are already being realized by many businesses, and, as such, the trend for growth is set to continue.
 Gartner predicts that by 2020, there will be a total installed base of around 20.4 billion IoT devices worldwide with total spending on endpoints and services reaching $3.4 trillion.

 While the benefits of IoT may be clear, the same cannot be said for costs associated with its deployment and subsequent operation.
 With each deployed device come a host of costs, some of which are relatively predictable like the cost of the hardware itself, but when it comes to the cost of operation, seemingly negligible factors such as the amount of data transmitted and the amount of power used in doing so can become major issues when scaled to hundreds or even thousands of devices.